gatsbyjs/gatsby/docs/docs/quick-start.md

 Follow the prompts to choose your preferred CMS, styling tools and additional features.

-2. Change directories into site folder
+2. Change directories into the site folder you created in step 1.

 ```shell
 cd gatsby-site